Yemen's warring sides signal optimism for Kuwait peace talks

 U.N. talks in June and December failed to end the war that has killed about 6,200 people, about half of them civilians.
 The war has allowed al Qaeda fighters to seize territory and opened a path for Islamic State militants to gain a foothold.

-A partial naval blockade imposed by the Arab coalition has caused food shortages and prices for necessities to skyrocket in the Arabian Peninsula's poorest country.
+A partial naval blockade imposed by the Arab coalition has caused food shortages and prices for necessities to skyrocket in the Gulf region's poorest country.

 An unprecedented calm achieved between the two main antagonists beginning in March suggests that exhaustion over costs and casualties may be mounting.
 The Houthis agreed with Saudi Arabia to reduce attacks on the kingdom in exchange for a halt to Saudi-led air strikes on Sanaa, and the two sides carried out a prisoner exchange.